-The Company has entered into zero-cost non-deliverable currency forward arrangements with local Colombian banks between the US dollar and Colombian peso.
+In the past, the Company has entered into zero-cost non-deliverable currency forward arrangements with local Colombian banks between the US dollar and Colombian peso.
 Each arrangement was net settled based on the difference between the market exchange rate and the contracted settlement rate, where the Company receives (or pays) proceeds if the contracted settlement rate is above (or below) the market exchange rate to purchase Colombian peso.
-As at June 30, 2022, the Company had no outstanding arrangements to convert United States dollars into Colombian pesos.
+As at March 31, 2023, the Company had no outstanding arrangements to convert United States dollars into Colombian pesos.

-The Company entered into zero-cost commodity derivative arrangements with Auramet International LLC.
+In the past, the Company has entered into zero-cost commodity derivative arrangements with Auramet International LLC.
 These arrangements were net settled based on the difference between the market price and the contracted settlement price, where the Company received proceeds if the contracted settlement price was above the market price.
-As at June 30, 2022, the Company had no outstanding arrangements.
+As at March 31, 2023, the Company had no outstanding arrangements.